DomainDrivenArchitecture/lineagos-fairphone/README.md

 For those who are unsure about the steps described, we offer support in the German-speaking area of the EU:
 * **Installation Seminars**: Work through the instructions with others and us via video conference and install your own FairPhone with LineageOS.
 * **Installation Serevice**: Send in your FairPhone and we will install LineageOS for you.
-* **Lean Lineagos Coffee**: Getting help on the small things, ask a question, get a tip, solve a problem ...
+* **Lean Lineagos Coffee**: Get help on the small issues, ask a question, get a tip, solve a problem ...

-Find more infromaton about our offere at https://meissa-gmbh.de/pages/lineageos_fairphone/
+Find more infromaton about our offere at https://meissa-gmbh.de/pages/lineageos_Fairphone/

 ## Friends and related work